Rencikas/Rencikas/README.md

 About me

-- Hi I'm Renchikas, I'm a developer from Lithuania
+- Hi I'm Renčikas, I'm a developer from Lithuania
 - I mainly work on gta 5 modifications like fivem
 - Programming languages: **JS/TS/AlpineJS/cpp/lua/html/css**
 - You can reach me on discord: **Renčikas#1764**